ardanlabs/python-go/sqlite/README.md

 ## Conclusion

 I highly recommend you consider using SQLite in your next project.
 It's a mature and stable project that can handle huge amounts of data.
-Many programming language have drivers to SQLite database, which makes it a good storage option.
+Many programming languages have drivers to SQLite database, which makes it a good storage option.

 I've simplified the code as much as I could to show the more interesting points.
-There are several places where you can try an improve it:
+There are several places where you can try and improve it:
 - Add a retry logic to `Flush`
 - Do more error checking in `Close`
-- Have the Go HTTP sever invoke the Python code every hour
+- Have the Go HTTP server invoke the Python code every hour
 - Run more analysis on the Python side

 Have fun with the code, [let me know](mailto:miki@353solutions.com) what crazy things you did.